 Northrop Grumman will begin acceptance tests on the first Euro Hawk variant of the RQ-4 Global Hawk unmanned air vehicle following its rollout at Palmdale, Calif., on Oct 8.
 The first international version of the UAV, which differs from previous variants in having six wing-mounted signals intelligence (sigint) pods, will require revised flight control software.
 This is being finalized for the start of taxi tests, which are expected to start in February.
 Northrop Grumman is also working ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Northrop Grumman Unveils International Global Hawk".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Northrop Grumman Unveils International Global Hawk".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.